 A key factor in muscle hypertrophy is the total volume of work—repetitions, sets, and intensity—rather than the type of resistance used.
 For example, one study conducted at the University of Tampa found that participants engaging in high-volume bodyweight exercises, such as push-ups and pull-ups, showed similar strength and muscle mass gains as those lifting weights over a 12-week period.

 Additionally, a meta-analysis from Sports Medicine highlighted that while weight training allows for more precise control of resistance (by simply adding more weight), calisthenics offers the advantage of improving functional fitness, mobility, and joint stability, making it a more holistic approach for many individuals.
+If you’ve ever seen an injury from going too heavy weightlifting, it certainly makes you ask why you shouldn’t bench press.

 Another interesting finding from research conducted by the American Council on Exercise is that bodyweight exercises can offer a lower risk of injury compared to free weights, especially for beginners or those recovering from injuries.
 However, both forms of training, when performed with proper form, are highly effective in improving overall strength and muscle development.